Surinam (Dutch colony): Administration

-From 1683, the colony was governed by the Society of Suriname, a company composed of three equal shareholders, being the city of Amsterdam, the family Van Aerssen van Sommelsdijck, and the Dutch West India Company.
-Although the organization and administration was of the colony was limited to these three shareholders, all citizens of the Dutch Republic were free to trade with Suriname.
+From 1683, the colony was governed by the Society of Suriname, a company composed of three equal shareholders, being the city of Amsterdam, the family Van Aerssen van Sommelsdijck, and the Dutch West India Company (WIC).
+Although the organisation and administration was of the colony was limited to these three shareholders, all citizens of the Dutch Republic were free to trade with Suriname.
 Also, the planters were consulted in a Council of Police, which was a unique feature among the colonies of Guiana.

-In November 1795, the Society was nationalized by the Batavian Republic.
+In November 1795, the Society was nationalised by the Batavian Republic.
 From then on until 1954, the Batavian Republic and its legal successors (the Kingdom of Holland and the Kingdom of the Netherlands) governed the territory as a national colony, barring a period of British occupation between 1799 and 1802, and between 1804 and 1816.
-In 1828 Surinam was united with the colonies of Curacao and Sint Eustatius in an attempt to increase administrative efficiency.
-However due to the distance between these territories in 1845 the islands were separated as the Colony of Curacao.
+In 1828, Surinam was united with the colonies of Curaçao and Sint Eustatius in an attempt to increase administrative efficiency.
+However, due to the distance between these territories, in 1845 the islands were separated as the Colony of Curaçao.